AyushJhin07/Automation/docs/operations/queue.md

 ## Queue health & readiness

 Worker processes call `assertQueueIsReady` during startup and exit immediately if the BullMQ connection cannot be established.
+If Redis is unreachable the error now includes the exact target (e.g. `rediss://queue-user@redis.internal:6380/1`) and remediation hints that point to `/api/production/queue/heartbeat` and this guide.
+Run `npm run check:queue` (or `tsx scripts/check-queue-readiness.ts`) in CI/CD pipelines to fail fast when the queue is misconfigured before the API or worker containers begin accepting workload.
 The `/api/health` endpoint now reports the queue status, latency, and durability, while `/api/health/ready` returns `503` whenever Redis is unreachable or the queue is running in in-memory mode.
 Use these probes in Kubernetes or container orchestrators to ensure the workers only receive traffic when the queue is durable.

 ## Telemetry & metrics helpers